disclaimer.html Tel: (+5999) 888 7511 Fax: (+5999) 888 7512

 Hepatitis A

 Hepatitis A is an acute contagious liver disease caused by the Hepatitis A virus, lasting from a few weeks to several months.
 It is mainly spread by the fecal-oral route, usually via contaminated food and water.
-Although the disease is not usually fatal, it can cause a prolonged, debilitating and unpleasant illness.
-Persons of high socio-economic status are often susceptible.
+Infected people can pass on the virus if they don't follow proper hygiene practices.
+Early symptoms include weakness, loss of appetite, nausea and fever, followed by the onset of jaundice.

 Vaccination should start 4 weeks before departure if possible.
 A booster dose is given 6 – 24 months later to provide protection for at least 10 years.
 Hepatitis A vaccination is recommended for all children starting at age 1 year, travelers to certain countries, and others at risk.